On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 Another common mistake shorter men make is wearing clothes that are too big.

-Always, no matter what size you are, wear a well-fitted suit.
+Always wear a well-fitted suit, no matter what size you are.
 In fact, the same holds true for all clothes.
 That’s because loose clothes stretch your appearance horizontally, making you look shorter and wider.

-Also, try to steer clear of very dark colors like dark blues and blacks.
+Also, try to steer clear of very dark colors, such as dark blues and blacks.
 Pick slightly lighter shades instead.
-Darker colors tend to shrink the total appearance.
+Darker colors tend to make the overall appearance smaller.

-Draw the eye upward with the clever use of accessories like dress watches, pocket squares, and sunglasses.
-Avoid belts, which have the effect of cutting the body in half horizontally, optically shortening it.
+Draw the eye upward with clever accessories like dress watches, pocket squares, and sunglasses.
+Avoid belts, which cut the body in half horizontally, visually shortening it.

-Shorter men should also steer clear of wearing waistcoats with their suit jackets or draw attention away from the overall vertical jacket length.
+Shorter men should also avoid wearing waistcoats with their suit jackets, or draw attention away from the overall vertical length of their jackets.

 Instead, pick jackets with buttons situated higher.
 That will elongate the legs and draw the eye upwards.

 Shorter men can feel free to break the old rule of wearing a jacket that covers the buttocks completely.
-Rather, they should opt for a slightly shorter jacket, which lengthens the leg.
+Rather, they should opt for a slightly shorter jacket to lengthen the leg.

 The same can be achieved by making sure your trousers have no break.
-In other words, they have no fold when they sit on the top of your shoes.
+In other words, they have no fold when sitting on top of your shoes.

 A dress shirt under your jacket with vertical stripes will also have a lengthening effect.
 Try to wear monochrome colors, such as a blue shirt with a navy jacket, rather than a contrast.

-Solid color dress shirts also affect like they lengthen the body.
-That’s because they are not broken up into color blocks.
+Solid-color dress shirts also affect the body, as they lengthen it.
+Thatโs because they aren’t broken into color blocks.

 Suit Fit for Tall Men

 Tall guys over six feet and two inches should go for the suit’s long (L) version.
-Also, they need to be careful not to buy off-the-rack clothes that are too big for them.
+Also, they need to be careful not to buy off-the-rack clothes that are too big.

 To get the jacket length right, they can buy something with a little more width.